 Being wrong is scary.

 Yeah.
-But we also live in a society where we've got it "all figured out.
-"And we're supposed to have all the answers and we're adults and we're growing.
+But we also live in a society where we've got it all figured out.
+We're supposed to have all the answers and we're adults and we're grown.
 We should already have it figured out by now.
-You know?

 Nobody knows what the fuck they're doing.
 Nobody.
 Especially pertaining to COVID.
 If nothing has shown you that nobody has any idea what the fuck is going on, excuse my language, but COVID has got to be that thing.
-It's like are we in phase one, two, three, or fuck-me, you know?
+It's like are we in phase one, two, three, or fuck-me?

-I think that if the sooner that we can say, okay, we're all figuring this out together, the sooner that real solutions start developing.
+I think that the sooner we can say, 'Okay, we're all figuring this out together,' the sooner that real solutions will start developing.

 What in your life has had a profound impact on who you are sitting in this bath?

-My first answer that comes to mind...ayahuasca.
+The first answer that comes to mind is ayahuasca.
 It was so great and it was so hard.
 It was so transformative.
-There are a few things I got from it but some of the main tenants were that everything's gonna be okay and you have nothing to prove.
-That's a very powerful thing to come to the realization of.
+There are a few things I got from it, but some of the main tenants were that everything's gonna be okay and you have nothing to prove.
+That's a very powerful thing to realize.

-When you get comfortable with walking your own path and knowing that as long as you can look yourself in the mirror and know that the decisions you made have been not always the right ones, but the ones that you made with the information that you had at the time, in the position that you were in at the time, the best possible decisions that you can make, right?
-That's how I got in the bathtub.
+When you get comfortable with walking your own path and knowing that as long as you can look yourself in the mirror and know that the decisions you made have not always been the right ones, but the ones that you made with the information that you had at the time, in the position that you were in at the time, and it was the best possible decisions that you can make, right?

-Ayahuasca had a profound effect, it was probably something that freed me from that toxic masculinity sort of upbringing that I grew up within in Texas, as well as that I existed in for a long time in the military.
+Ayahuasca had a profound effect, it was probably something that freed me from that toxic masculinity I grew up in Texas, as well as that I existed in for a long time in the military.

 If you could draw a parallel between the Christopher pre- and post-ayahuasca, what's the big difference?

 I didn't really nurture that in the military.
 I didn't have mental space for it.
-It always go, go, go, go, go.
-Once I was in university, I was reading more, I was writing more, I was acting more and increasing the sense of empathy that I had towards others, I think that was it.
+It was always go-go-go-go-go.
+Once I was in university, I was reading more, I was writing more, I was acting more and increasing the sense of empathy that I had towards others.

 Are you the man you want to be?

 Yes and no. I think that's gotta be an ever-evolving thing that you have to continue to strive to be better, and better, and better.
 I know it sounds super cheesy and contrived, but I mean, I know I can do better and I will continue to do better, you know?
-Better than I did yesterday and I did today or tomorrow, right?
-But I know that when I look in the mirror, I know that I've done best I could with what I have.
+Better than I did yesterday and I did today or tomorrow.
+But I know when I look in the mirror, I've done the best I could with what I have.